hashicorp/nomad-driver-podman/README.md

 * Use the jobs driver config to define the image for your container
 * Start/stop containers with default or customer entrypoint and arguments
 * [Nomad runtime environment](https://www.nomadproject.io/docs/runtime/environment.html) is populated
-* Use nomad alloc data in the container.
+* Use Nomad alloc data in the container.
 * Bind mount custom volumes into the container
 * Publish ports
 * Monitor the memory consumption